 1. Rent a Pocket Wifi Device

 A constant wifi connection is a must these days.
 It’s important enough in our daily lives but when traveling, it’s a necessity.
 You’ll need it to do research, book rides on Grab, and learn how to say “where’s the best banh mi” in Vietnamese.
 Ren and I never ever go anywhere now without renting a pocket wifi device first.

 2. Plan your Trip with Sygic Travel

 Follow this link to check out our 4-day Hanoi itinerary on Sygic Travel.
-You can also download a copy of our 2-week Vietnam itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download a copy of our 2-week Vietnam itinerary in editable Word format from our EAT-ineraries page.
 It goes north to south and covers Hanoi (including Ha Long Bay), Hoi An, and Saigon.

 3. Check for Discount Tickets

 There are many websites that offer discount passes to tours and services.
 The websites I’ve used the most are Klook and Kkday.
 They offer deals in many cities around the world, including Hanoi.
 On this trip, we bought three deals from Klook.
 We got vouchers for pocket wifi rental, a Hoa Lư and Tam Cốc day trip and an overnight luxury Ha Long Bay cruise.
 We were happy with all of them.
 Follow these links for a complete list of Hanoi and Ha Long Bay deals on Klook and Kkday.
 You’ll often find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.

 4. Get Travel Insurance